 Table 1 lists the challenge water specifications that will be used for the competition.
 Several substitutions will be made based on safety considerations.
 Brewer's yeast will be used as a surrogate for bacteria, and 6-micron polymer microspheres be used as a surrogate for oocysts.

-A virus simulant will not be used in the challenge water recipe, but potential for virus contamination must be addressed in the cube design.
+A virus simulant will not be used in the challenge water recipe, but potential for virus contamination must be addressed using a chemical disinfectant in the cube design.

 In addition, the challenge water will include sodium chloride to adjust the TDS, an ISO standard fine test dust to adjust turbidity, tannic acid to adjust TOC, a nearly neutral pH, and near ambient temperature.
 Table 1 lists the recommended amounts of additives for testing your ChemE Cube.
 Please use deionized or distilled water to prepare the challenge water for testing purposes.
 Organic carbon, dissolved solids and turbidity are added to simulate real world constituents of surface waters that can affect taste and make removal or deactivation of pathogens more challenging.
-Challenge water will be provided on the day of the competition.
+Challenge water will be provided on the day of the competition from a feed reservoir at nominally the same level as the cubes.
+Cubes should provide flexible dip tubes no less than 6 ft in length and no more than 0.25 in. outside diameter to reach both the feed reservoir and the purified water collection vessel.